 3.1.3.
-Hair-Male and Female.
-Will be clean, well-groomed, present a professional appearance, and allow proper wear of headgear.
+Hair (General).
+Will be conservative, clean, well-groomed, present a professional appearance.
+Regardless of hairstyle, hair must not exceed length and bulk standard, and ensure proper wear of headgear, helmet, or chemical mask to conform to safety requirements.
 Will not contain excessive amounts of grooming aids (e.g., gel, mousse, pomade, or moisturizer), appear lopsided, touch either eyebrow (Exception: female bangs), or end below an imaginary line across the forehead at the top of the eyebrows that is parallel to the ground.
-If applied, dyes, tints, bleaches and frostings must result in natural hair colors.
-Examples of natural hair colors are brown, blonde, brunette, natural red or black.
-All cadets are authorized to wear natural color hair regardless of their natural born hair color, but when combined or frosted, the colors must blend together so as to not present an unnatural appearance between colors.
-For example, hair colors may be displayed as a "salt-and-pepper" look as this presents a naturally-blended hair color and is, therefore, authorized.
-In contrast, ombre (blending of one color to another with dyes, tints, bleaches and frostings) or black hair with blonde highlights and/or streaks and blonde hair with black highlights and/or streaks do not present a natural appearance as they display vastly different shades of natural hair colors and are, therefore, unauthorized for wear.
-Prohibited hair color examples (not all inclusive) are burgundy, purple, orange, fluorescent or neon colors.
-SASIs may temporarily authorize cancer patients to wear approved caps (black or tan) due to a temporary medical condition (i.e., radiation and/or chemotherapy).
+If applied, dyes, tints, bleaches, and frostings must result in natural hair colors, present a natural appearance and be complementary to facial hair e.g., eyebrows, lashes, beards (if authorized for medical or religious reasons), etc. Examples of natural hair colors are brown, blonde, brunette, natural red, gray, or black.
+All Cadets are authorized to wear natural color hair regardless of their natural born hair color, but when highlighted or frosted, the colors must blend as to naturally.
+Example: Hair colors may be displayed as a "salt-and-pepper" look as this presents a naturally blended hair color and is, therefore, authorized.